-Address: 173 Strickland Crescent, Deakin ACT 2600
+Address: 173 Strickland Crescent Deakin ACT 2600

-Telephone Number: Main Switch - 6281 8100
+Main Switch Phone: 6281 8100

 Each bed has a direct phone number.
-These numbers will be available to you on admission, once your room number is confirmed.
+These numbers will be available to you on admission once your room number is confirmed.

-Visiting Hours 10 am - 8 pm Rest Period 1 pm - 3 pm
+Visiting Hours: 10 am - 8 pm Rest Period: 1 pm - 3 pm

-HIP REPLACEMENT PRECAUTIONS
+Hip replacement precautions

-After hip replacement surgery there is a risk of dislocation due to the loosening of supporting structures during the surgery.
-These structures need time to heal and so as a result, for approximately 6 weeks following a hip replacement you will have some precautions to adhere to.
+After hip replacement surgery there is a risk of dislocation due to the loosening of supporting soft tissue structures.

+For approximately 6 weeks following a hip replacement you will have some precautions to adhere to, to allow the soft tissue to heal and avoid the risk of dislocating your new hip.
 Your surgeon will advise of the exact time frames at your follow up appointment.
-You will need to be careful to maintain these precautions to ensure you avoid the risk of dislocating your new hip.
-The precautions are:

-Maintain at least a 90° angle with your trunk and thigh.
+Maintain at least a 90 degree angle with your trunk and thigh.